Growth Strategy in Existing Markets

 Carrier Enterprise, LLC

 In July 2009, Watsco formed a joint venture with Carrier to distribute Carrier products throughout the U.S. Sun Belt, Latin America and the Caribbean.
 This represented a transformational event in Watsco’s history.
 The transaction increased Watsco’s already market-leading position and expanded its product lines and brands.
 The Company was also able to expand its presence in the U.S. Sun Belt, where its products are of critical importance.
 In particular, Carrier Enterprise added product depth to Watsco’s markets with premium level residential products, commercial products and the latest energy-efficient technology.
-Likewise, Carrier Enterprise locations were provided the opportunity to sell additional parts, supplies and other complementary accessories through its existing operating structure, leveraging existing customer relationships and costs.
+Likewise, Carrier Enterprise locations provided the opportunity to sell additional parts, supplies and other complementary accessories through its existing operating structure, leveraging existing customer relationships and costs.
 Carrier Enterprise is structured similar to Watsco’s other acquisitions, with a decentralized management structure that keeps the existing management team in place; a cornerstone of Watsco’s operating philosophy.
 The Carrier Enterprise joint venture resulted in an expansion of Watsco’s revenues by approximately $1.3 billion in 2010.

 In July 2012, Watsco exercised their option to acquire an additional 10% ownership interest in Carrier Enterprise, which increased the Company’s ownership interest to 70%.
 On July 1, 2014, Watsco exercised another option to acquire an additional 10% ownership interest in Carrier Enterprise, which increased the Company’s ownership interest to 80%.
 Neither Watsco nor Carrier has any remaining options to purchase additional ownership interests in Carrier Enterprise.